ramstorm/midicloro/README.txt

 CHORD MODE
 Each device and MIDI channel has its individual chord mode setting.
 By setting a chord mode, every incoming note will generate other notes, creating a chord.
-Chord mode is disabled by default, but can be enabled using the configured chord mode MIDI CC message.
-Available modes (with CC value): OFF (0-7), MINOR (8-15), MAJOR (16-23), MINOR_LOW (24-31), MAJOR_LOW (32-39).
-Other CC values turn the chord mode off.
-The LOW modes transpose the highest note in the chord one octave down.
-More chord modes may be added in the future.
+Available modes (CC value 0-7=OFF, 8-15=MINOR3, 16-23=MAJOR3 and so on):
+OFF
+MINOR3
+MAJOR3
+MINOR3_LO
+MAJOR3_LO
+MINOR2
+MAJOR2
+M7
+MAJ7
+M9
+MAJ9
+SUS4
+POWER2
+POWER3
+OCTAVE2
+OCTAVE3

 CHANNEL ROUTING
 Each device and MIDI channel also has its own routing setting.
 By changing the channel routing, the current channel will be changed to another of the 16 MIDI channels.
 Notes, CC messages and other MIDI data with channel will be routed to the new target channel.
 The routing is set to the current channel by default, and is controlled via the configured routing MIDI CC message.
 The MIDI CC value range (0-127) is divided into steps of 8, where 0-7 sets channel 1, 8-15 channel 2 and so on.

+VELOCITY
+Each device and MIDI channel has a velocity setting set via MIDI CC as follows: CC value=0 => OFF (velocity from the input device is unchanged), CC value=1-126 (all notes get velocity=value), CC value=127 (toggles random velocity mode on/off).
+Random velocity mode: all notes get a random velocity between the latest CC value and a configurable offset.
+Velocity is scaled to get the whole 0-127 interval between CC value 8-120.
+NOTE: Velocity setting is mirrored to all devices with number higher than the current device.
+This can be turned off in the settings.

 INSTALLATION